samarthhgowdaa/samarthhgowdaa.github.io/_posts/2025-10-27-project01-blinkingLED.md

 These are the links, check it out.

-Thank you for staying with me till the end, I’ll see you guys in the <a>next project</a>.
+Thank you for staying with me till the end, I’ll see you guys in the next project.

 **Till then, bye-bye!**